|Back to Main Print This Page Email to a Friend|

 The surgery was done in one of these ways:

-- Through a large incision (cut) in your child’s upper belly (open surgery)
+- Through an incision (cut) in your child's upper belly (open surgery)

-- By endoluminal repair (like a laparoscope, but the surgeon goes in though the mouth)
+- By endoluminal repair (like a laparoscope, but the surgeon goes in through the mouth)

 What to Expect at Home